stanford-crfm/levanter/docs/Port-Models.md

 #### Note on the Implementation Format
 - Each class will have its key layers and components defined as attributes and be initialized with a static method `init()`.
-- If Each class will be extended from Equinox's `Module` class.
+- Each class will be extended from Equinox's `Module` class.

 ### Serialization to/from State Dicts